crithead/misc-tools/cpp/README.md

 # Single File C++ Programs

 This is a collection of (mostly) single-file programs.
-They are largely experiemnts with some aspect of C++ to learn how it works.
+They are largely experiments to learn some aspect of C++.
+Some are just ideas in code.